sf-wdi-27-28/command-line-mystery/solution.md

 Interviewed Ms. Church at 2:04 pm.
 Witness stated that she did not see anyone she could identify as the shooter, that she ran away as soon as the shots were fired.
 However, she reports seeing the car that fled the scene.
 Describes it as a blue Honda, with a license plate that starts with "L337" and ends with "9"

+grep L337* ./vehicles

 License Plate L337ZR9
 License Plate L337P89
 License Plate L337GX9
 License Plate L337QE9